regen-network/regen-registry-standards/README.md

 ## JSON-LD Examples

 The `jsonld` folder contains examples of JSON-LD data that can be directly copied/pasted and filled in (filling in empty strings and replacing `0` with appropriate numbers).
-TODO: Corresponding SHACL graphs can be found in the `shacl` folder.
+Corresponding SHACL graphs can be found in the `shacl` folder.